tmaguire/withamscouts.org.uk/src/pages/3rd-witham.md

 </picture>
 <div class="row">
 <div class="col-sm-12">
-<p>3rd Witham (St Nicholas) Scout group is open to boys and girls aged between 6 and 10 regardless of faith.</p>
+<p>3rd Witham (St Nicholas) Scout group is open to boys and girls aged between 4 and 14 regardless of faith.</p>
 <p>We have a historical affiliation to St Nicolas Church, and while we still link with them this does not exclude those of non Christian faith or those without a religion from joining the scout group.</p>
 <p>We are located at our own hall we share with GirlguidingUK adjacent to Spring Lodge Community Centre on Powers Hall Road.</p>
-<p>We operate 3 age groups and have strong links to the local Witham Explorer Scout Unit.</p>
+<p>We operate 4 age groups and have strong links to the local Witham Explorer Scout Unit.</p>
+<p>Squirrels 4 to 6 year olds; Fridays 1630 to 1715hrs</p>
 <p>Beavers 6 to 8 year olds; Tuesdays 1800 to 1930hrs</p>
 <p>Cubs 8 to 10 1/2 years old; Mondays 1830 to 2000hrs</p>
 <p>Scouts 10 1/2 to 14 year olds; Fridays 1900 to 2030hrs</p>